precice/micro-manager/docs/usage-configuration.md

 There are three main sections in the configuration file, the `coupling_params`, the `simulation_params` and the optional `diagnostics`.

-The file containing the python importable micro simulation class is specified in the `micro_file_name` parameter.
+The file containing the Python importable micro simulation class is specified in the `micro_file_name` parameter.

 ## Coupling Parameters